benmneb/suttacentral-static/README.md

 - No editions, essays, guides, map, testimonies, dictionaries, subjects, similes, names or terms pages—it’s just the tipitaka, Web 1.0 style.
 - No translations other than English.
 - No javascript needed for reading the texts, navigating between them, or adjusting view settings.
-If you want to your view settings to persist, to use the in-site text-to-speech or search, enable javascript.
+If you want your view settings to persist, to use the on-site text-to-speech or static search, enable javascript.

 ### Alternative